What to Know About Zuzana Caputova, Slovakia's First Female President

 What about her appealed to Slovakian voters?

 Her approach to politics, judging by the responses of Slovakians TIME spoke to.
-“She seemed like someone Slovakia needed – kind, honest and never criticized her opponents,” said Antonia Halko, a 28-year-old shop assistant from the town of Bardejov in Slovakia who voted for Caputova.
+“She seemed like someone Slovakia needed – kind, honest and never criticized her opponents,” said Antonia Halko, a 28-year-old wholesale manager from the town of Bardejov in Slovakia who voted for Caputova.

 “I saw her talk in person at an event on January 30th and I knew immediately I was going to vote for her.
 She was very authentic, humane and I simply trusted what she was saying – which is a pretty rare feature in the Slovak politics,” said Juraj Scott, a charity-worker from Slovakia’s capital city, Bratislava.